rancher-sandbox/cos-toolkit-docs/content/en/docs/Creating derivatives/build_iso.md

   - live/grub2
   - live/grub2-efi-image
   - recovery/cos-img

+# The following are required in order to build an ISO with GRUB
+# as bootloader
+boot_file: "boot/x86_64/loader/eltorito.img"
+boot_catalog: "boot/x86_64/boot.catalog"
+isohybrid_mbr: "boot/x86_64/loader/boot_hybrid.img"
 ```

 We can customize either the `isoimage` packages (in the referrence image `live/grub2` package